Introduction to Resolve Merge Conflict in GIT

 - Keeps the repository & process clean and readable.

 This is a guide to Resolve Merge Conflict in GIT.
-Here we discuss how to efficiently resolve Git Merge Conflicts with various commands along with its advantages.
+Here we discuss how git merge conflicts can be created and efficiently resolved with various commands along with its benefits.
 You can also go through our other suggested articles to learn more –